 If we are instructed on a purchase and we are also acting for your proposed lender, we have a duty to reveal to your lender all relevant facts about the purchase and the mortgage.
 This includes any differences between your mortgage application and information we receive during the transaction, any cash back payments or discount schemes that a seller is giving to you, and other information which may be requested by the lender.

-The advice we provide to you is for your use as our client and is confidential.
-It should not be disclosed to a third party without our consent.
+- The advice we provide to you is for your use as our client and is confidential.
+In some circumstances it may be privileged, which can protect you from needing to disclose it.
+It should not be disclosed to a third party without our advice or consent.

 These Terms and any dispute or claim arising out of or in connection with them (including non-contractual disputes or claims) shall be governed by the law of England and Wales and the Courts of England and Wales shall have exclusive jurisdiction.